Table of contents:

 You decide if your guests need to make a booking request first or if they can book your accommodation immediately.
 With booking on request you can choose your guests, but you have more work overall and always have to react quickly.
 Many guests make requests to several accommodations at the same time, but in the end only one host receives the booking.
 For the others, it was all just unnecessary work.

 Direct bookings, on the other hand, have many advantages: Most guests prefer this option because it allows them to plan their trip better.
 Many travelers therefore specifically filter for “instant booking” in the Airbnb portal.
-As a host, you also save time with this option because you don’t have to constantly check and process booking requests manually.
+As an Airbnb owner, you also save time with this option because you don’t have to constantly check and process booking requests manually.
 You can automate a lot of things and still achieve a higher occupancy of your vacation rental.

 If your guests still have questions before booking, they can simply send you a message.